 First and foremost we want to acknowledge our great God and Savior.
 Without Him, none of this would be possible (Rom.
 11:36; Col. 3:16-17).
 He is the reason we exist and we live for Him in everything we do.
 We are Christians who believe the Bible in Truth.
 To find out more about what we believe, please check out a true church.
 It is very important!

-Hoppin' Herd of Hares is a small rabbitry located in southern California that focuses on raising, breeding and showing quality Mini Lops in "colors."
-We work with chocolate, lilac, pointed white, shaded and of course have some regular varieties also.
+Hoppin' Herd of Hares is a small rabbitry located in beautiful northeastern Oklahoma that focuses on raising, breeding and showing quality Mini Lops in "colors."
+We moved to Oklahoma in July of 2008, prior to that we lived in California.
+We work with chocolate, lilac, red, pointed white, shaded and of course have some regular varieties also.
 Color is not worth many points in Mini Lops, but we choose to help bring out the beautiful chocolate and lilac varieties onto the show tables.
-With the type on the chocolate and lilac varieties being quite nice, we have decided to work with them and improve it to where they are able to compete with the steels.
+With the type on the chocolate and lilac varieties being quite nice, we have decided to work with them and improve it to where they are able to compete with the steels and chestnut agoutis that are always seen on the show tables.

 We used to work with tri, red and orange Mini Lops, but in October 2005 we decided to sell out of the tris, reds and oranges to focus on our chocolate and lilac program.
-You can contact us to find out who has our tri, red and orange stock.
 For the couple years after selling out of the tris, we only worked on the chocolates and lilacs and their type has improved dramatically over the years.
+We just recently added reds back into our barn.

 As of December 2006, we decided to add another variety and some other colors into our barn.
 We have added in pointed whites and the shaded varieties (sables, smoke pearls, etc).
-This is our newer breeding program that we are excited to be working with!
+The pointed whites have come a long ways since then.

 We have tried several different breeds since we first started raising rabbits which have included Holland Lops, New Zealand Whites and Reds, Standard Rex, Dutch, Californians and Mini Rex.
 We have had the Mini Lops from the very beginning and they are the best breed.
 Lord willing, we will continue to breed, raise and show this wonderful breed.

-The lines we work with are, Vail's, Hoppin's (ours!), Velotta's, Alpine's and a few others (such as Siebers, Katz, Minich's, Howman's, Desurra's, etc).
-The main lines our stock is from is the northwest lines of Vail's, Velotta's and a few others.
+The lines we work with are, Vail's, Hoppin's (ours!), Velotta's, Alpine's, Kitsemble's and a few others (such as Siebers, Katz, Minich's, Howman's, Desurra's, etc).
+The main lines our stock comes from are the northwest lines of Vail's, Velotta's and a few others.
 We are very pleased with the stock we get from this line and most of our stock has descended from there.
+Most of our line originated from the northwest & west coast mini lop breeders and I am very glad to bring this line into Oklahoma!

 Chocolates - We started our chocolate line off with a buck from Linda Akers and a doe from Joni Leak.
 Both of these rabbits were from the Love A Little (Karen Kuk) chocolate line.
 A few months later we got a trio (broken lilac buck & 2 broken chocolate does) from Karin Vail of Vail's Lops in WA.
 We have since added more, from various places and breeders since then.

-I have since decided to work with the line from Karin Vail (I like her line!) and have pretty much done away with the Love A Little chocolates I originally got from Linda and Joni.
+I decided to work with the line from Karin Vail (I like her line!) and have pretty much done away with the Love A Little chocolates I originally got from Linda and Joni.
 I have found that breeders such as Vails' Lops, J&T Rabbitry and a few other WA/Canada breeders have very nice type in their chocolates.
 Therefore, I have decided to stem my line from those nice color lines.
 It has worked quite well and we now have chocolates winning on the show tables, taking Best of Breeds, and Best In Show!
 Our chocolates have great color, great broken patterns, great heads and crowns and great type.
 The type on the chocolates is there and improving constantly and I plan to improve it more, Lord willing.
-We are very pleasedwith how our chocolate type is and what they continue to throw.
-I plan to just continue to breed what I have right now, since I have a big enough of a variety of lines, yet they are all related some how.
+We are very pleased with how our chocolate type is and what they continue to throw.

-I have realized that I am one of the few breeders that have chocolates with nice tupe and color, therefore we have decided to have our barn consist mostly of chocoaltes.
+I have realized that I am one of the few breeders that have chocolates with nice type and color, therefore we have decided to have our barn consist mostly of chocolates.

 We also have some sables and red eyed whites to use in our pointed white program.